shvrma/lualike/README.md

 An interpreter with a syntax resembling Lua's one.

 There is a lot still to do.
-Currently the functionality includes:

-- Expression evaluation
-- Variables assignments
-- Conditionals

-Not a serious product as I haven't take any Compiler Theory class, everything is done by *intuition* on how things work.
+Not a serious product as I haven't take any Compiler Theory class.

+The main reason for this, besides the learning purpouse, is to provide much lighter alternative (for example without the corouutines support) with clean and modern C++ API.

 ## Usage

-`lualike::Interpret` function is the entry point that accepts a *std::ranges::view* of char's as an input.
-By default, template is instantiated for *std::string_view* type only.
+`lualike::Interpret` function is the entry point that accepts a *std::ranges::view* of char's as an input (that is also to be a *std::ranges::random_access_range*).

 Usage example: